 So when saying “organic” we basically mean came from an organic source, or derived from a living thing.

 When it comes to organic toilet paper, manufacturers usually mean that no chlorine bleach was added (to whiten the paper) and no dyes, inks or fragrances were added.
-These types of material are what is commonly called ‘Chimicales’ as they are not built from the elements Carbon (C) and Hydrogen (H).
+These types of material are what is commonly called ‘Chemicals’ as they are not built from the elements Carbon (C) and Hydrogen (H).

 Bleached / non-bleached toilet paper

 We got used to toilet paper being white, but that’s not his natural form.
-The original colour of the material depends on whether it’s made of bamboo, sugar-cane, recycled paper or trees (and what kind of trees).
+The original color of the material depends on whether it’s made of bamboo, sugar-cane, recycled paper or trees (and what kind of trees).

 To make it white or pink, like consumers like it, conventional bath tissue is being bleached by Chlorine and other added dyes.
 These chemicals are first of all bad for your health because they turn in to Dioxins and second of all bad for the environment because the factories later dump the leftover materials into our water sources and soils.